AmrYami/bill-task/README.md

 unit testing for bill only.

-please first you need to create 2 databases 1 for deploy set in .env another for testing and set in .env.example. please sure you have 2 files in project (.env, .env.example)
+please first you need to create 2 databases 1 for deploy set in .env another for testing and set in .env.testing. please sure you have 2 files in project (.env, .env.testing)

  then do these commands :
  1: composer install.